myesn/awesome/README.md

 *   [winsw/winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
 *   [ErikEJ/EFCorePowerTools](https://github.com/ErikEJ/EFCorePowerTools) - Entity Framework Core Power Tools - reverse engineering, migrations and model visualization in Visual Studio & CLI
 *   [lepoco/wpfui](https://github.com/lepoco/wpfui) - WPF UI provides the Fluent experience in your known and loved WPF framework.
 Intuitive design, themes, navigation and new immersive controls.
 All natively and effortlessly.
-*   [inthehand/32feet](https://github.com/inthehand/32feet) - Personal Area Networking for .NET
+*   [inthehand/32feet](https://github.com/inthehand/32feet) - Personal Area Networking for .NET.
+Open source and professionally supported
 *   [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.
 *   [FastEndpoints/FastEndpoints](https://github.com/FastEndpoints/FastEndpoints) - A light-weight REST API development framework for ASP.Net 6 and newer.
 *   [xoofx/dotnet-releaser](https://github.com/xoofx/dotnet-releaser) - Easily build, run tests and coverage, cross-compile, package and publish your .NET library or application to NuGet and GitHub.